Contributing Gear Editor

 Stuff Sack

 Most sleeping bags come with a stuff sack, which allows you to pack the sleeping bag small for travel.
-Some stuff sacks come with straps that allow you to cinch it down extra small.
+Some stuff sacks come with straps that allow you to cinch them down extra small.

 Storage Bag

 The only time you should store your sleeping bag in its stuff sack is when you are camping or traveling.
 Otherwise, you should store it in a loose storage bag to help prolong the life of the insulation and the sleeping bag.
-Many sleeping bags come with a mesh storage bag but if yours doesn’t, a trash bag or pillowcase will get the job done.
+Many sleeping bags come with a mesh storage bag, but if yours doesn’t, a trash bag or pillowcase will get the job done.

 Return to Comparison Table | Return to Top Picks